meteor/meteor/ISSUE_TRIAGE.md

 ##### Issues Labelled with `bug` and `confirmed`

 - Open `bug` + `confirmed` issues should be closed after two months of inactivity, unless someone has clearly identified that they are interested in working on the issue.
-- Triager's should do everything possible to help get `bug` + `confirmed` issues to `pull-requests-encouraged`.
+- Triagers should do everything possible to help get `bug` + `confirmed` issues to `pull-requests-encouraged`.
 This means helping clearly identify where the problem is, pointing towards parts of the codebase that someone might want to look into, documenting what a potential solution looks like, etc.

 ##### All Other Issues

 - All open issues that can’t be labelled as `bug` + `confirmed` and/or `pull-requests-encouraged`, should be closed after one month of inactivity.
-- Triager's should do everything possible to help get `bug` + `confirmed` issues to `pull-requests-encouraged`.
+- Triagers should do everything possible to help get `bug` + `confirmed` issues to `pull-requests-encouraged`.

 ### Help questions